slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 4 tutees | 4 | 0.00012207 | 0.00019406 |
 | Tutor of 5 tutees | 4 | 0.00045776 | 0.00072773 |
 | Tutor of 5 tutees | 5 | 3.0518E-05 | 4.8515E-05 |

-*Table 6.
-Probability that a specific situation leaded to the money loss*

 ### Student starting capital